Chennu/TrialsGuider/README.md

 #General features
 "Repeat" during search plays back the previous response.

 "Next" or "Next Trial" or "More Trials" at any time after the trials search, it will responded with the next trial information.

 "Cancel" after the trials search will jump to the next trial.

 "Stop" quits the skill and responded with the Thank You message and Good Bye!

-"Help" gives more information about how to search trials
+"Help" gives more information about how to search trials.